mthimma/scib/scib_install.md

 conda_create(envname = "scib", environment = "scib_win.yaml")
 ```

 # Step 2: Install packages in conda environment for Linux and MacOS

-If conda does not exist, you can install miniforge or miniconda.
+If you do not have conda, you can install it via miniforge (see below) or miniconda.

 ``` bash
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"